Abhinavsharma005/EduStream-2/README.md

 # EduStream 🎓

 EduStream inspired by live streaming platforms like Twitch and YouTube Live, but built specifically for education-focused content.
-EduStream is a role-based live teaching platform that allows teachers to broadcast live classes while students join as viewers, interact through real-time chat, and actively participate in quizzes and polls
+EduStream is a role-based live teaching platform that allows teachers to broadcast live classes while students join as viewers, interact through real-time chat, and actively participate in quizzes and polls.

 ## ✨ Core Features